-- ➤ Better spawning conditions in the lower Carmel River (i.e., fish spawn before they reach the counter at the dam); - ➤ Chronic poor water quality in the lagoon that causes annual fish die-offs or high predation, especially in low-flow years, thus resulting in fewer returning adults; - ➤ Low numbers of juvenile fish in 1999, 2001, and 2004 affecting subsequent adult populations; - ➤ Migration barriers such as the Old Carmel River Dam;
+- ➤ Better spawning conditions in the lower Carmel River, encouraging fish to spawn before they reach the counter at the dam; - Lagoon conditions, including chronic poor water quality, that can cause annual fish dieoffs, and high predation by birds and recently by striped bass, especially in low-flow years, thus resulting in fewer returning adults; - Low numbers of juvenile fish in 2004, 2007, and 2009 affecting subsequent adult populations;

-- ➤ Chronic, and occasionally acute fall temperature and hydrogen sulfide levels below Los Padres Dam; - ➤ Potential for enhanced predation on smolts migrating through the sediment fields of Los Padres and San Clemente Reservoirs; - > Poor ocean conditions; and - ➤ Ongoing but limited impacts of fishing (i.e., approximately 1.5% incidental mortality associated with catch-and-release fishing for adults in the winter season, and catch-and-release fishing for juvenile steelhead from in the upper watershed during the Spring/Summer trout season that may slightly reduce the number of fish that reach the ocean).
+- ➤ Impediments to adult immigrati on and seasonal barriers, such as the Old Carmel River Dam, sub-optimal ladders at San Clem ente and Los Padres Dam s, and intermittent periods of low flows creating critical riffles below the Narrows during the normal winterspring immigration season. - ➤ Barriers or seasonal impedim ents to juvenile and smolt emigration, such as the lack of juvenile passage facilities at Los Padres Dam and intermittent periods of low flow below the Narrows during the normal spring emigration season - ➤ Chronic, and occasionally acute, fall temperature and hydrogen sulfide levels below LPD, and the increase in suspended sediment from the SCD summer draw-down; - ➤ Potential for enhanced predation on sm olts and YOY m igrating through the sedim ent fields of LPD and SCD; - > Poor ocean conditions; and - ➤ Ongoing but lim ited impacts of fishing (i.e., approximately 0.5 1.5% incidental mortality associated with catch -and-release fishing for adults in the winter season, and fishing for juvenile steelhead from in the upper watershed during the Spring/Summ er trout season may slightly reduce the adult sp awning stock or the number of juvenile fish that reach the ocean).

-A recent challenge that may remain for some years is the potential effects of substantive physical and operational changes to San Clemente Dam required by the California Department of Water Resources, Division of Safety of Dams (DWR/DSOD), including possible removal of the dam.
-The most significant issue is the effect of released sediment from the reservoir on downstream river habitat, proper functioning of MPWMD's Sleepy Hollow Steelhead Rearing Facility, and downstream property owners (flood elevations).
+A recent challenge that may remain for some years is the potential effects of substantive physical and operational changes to San Clem ente Dam required by DW R/DSOD, including possible removal of the dam.
+The most significant issue is the effect of released sediment from the reservoir on downstream river habitat, proper functioning of M PWMD's SHSRF, and downstream property owners (flood elevations).
 Major changes include:

-- ➤ Lowering of the reservoir water level to address seismic safety concerns; - > Significant changes in the sediment regime in the Carmel River downstream of San Clemente as the dam fills with sediment; and - Loss of reservoir storage, which, in the past, has helped maintain adequate river flows and cooler water in the lower Carmel River.
+- Lowering of the reservoir water level to address seismic safety concerns; - ➤ Significant changes in the sed iment regime in the Carm el River downstream of San Clemente as the dam fills with sediment; and - Loss of reservoir storage, which, in the past , has helped maintain adequate river flows and cooler water in the lower Carmel River.